Snazzy72/SOTFModMenu/README.md

 - If installation of BepinEx was successfull, you should see this in the console upon launching your game:
   ![Screenshot](https://github.com/Snazzy72/SOTFModMenu/blob/main/Assets/SOTFModMenu.png)

-- Use `Backquote` to open the menu overlay

 ## Planned Features